Evacuation of civilians from Ukrainian steel plant begins - NewsBreak

 As many as 100,000 people may still be in Mariupol, including an estimated 2,000 Ukrainian fighters beneath the sprawling, Soviet-era steel plant — the only part of the city not occupied by the Russians.

 Mariupol, a port city on the Sea of Azov, has seen some of the worst suffering.
-A Russian airstrike hit a maternity hospital in early weeks of the war, and hundreds of people were reported killed when a theater was bombed.
+A maternity hospital was hit in a Russian airstrike in the opening weeks of the war, and hundreds of people were reported killed in the bombing of a theater.

 The city is a key target because of its strategic location near the Crimea Peninsula, which Russia seized from Ukraine in 2014.

-Palamar, the Ukrainian commander, told the AP on Sunday that reaching some of the wounded in the steel plant is difficult.
+Palamar, the Ukrainian commander, told the AP on Sunday that it has been difficult even to reach some of the wounded in the steel plant.

 “There’s rubble.
 We have no special equipment.
 It's hard for soldiers to pick up slabs weighing tons only with their arms,” he said.
 “We hear voices of people who are still alive” inside shattered buildings.

-U.N. humanitarian spokesman Saviano Abreu said civilians arriving in Zaporizhzhia, about 140 miles (230 kilometers) northwest of Mariupol, would get immediate support, including psychological services.
-A Doctors Without Borders team was waiting for the U.N. convoy at a reception center for displaced people in the city.
+U.N. humanitarian spokesman Saviano Abreu said civilians arriving in Zaporizhzhia, about 140 miles (230 kilometers) northwest of Mariupol, would receive immediate humanitarian support, including psychological services.
+A Doctors Without Borders team was at a reception center for displaced people in Zaporizhzhia, in preparation for the U.N. convoy’s arrival.

 Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.